 - Grow with existing clients.
 We intend to continue to become a more integral part of our clients' businesses as the number of our clients' customers who utilize our solutions increases.
-Our track record of organic growth with our clients is demonstrated by our three-year average annual net dollar-based retention rate, which was approximately 123% for the years ended December 31, 2019 through December 31, 2021.
+Our track record of organic growth with our clients is demonstrated by our three-year average annual net dollar-based retention rate, which was approximately 121% for the years ended December 31, 2020 through December 31, 2022.
 As our clients transform and digitize their operational workflows, we plan to encourage them to add additional solutions, such as tailored invoicing, payment plans, and eStore marketplace. - Continue to win new clients.
 We plan to expand our sales and marketing efforts to increase brand awareness and highlight the value of our solutions.
 We believe this will attract new clients to Flywire and as we add more clients, we can accelerate the effects of our flywheel. - Increase payments platform monetization.
 We have the opportunity to offer additional complementary payment services to our clients' customers in support of our clients' business goals.
 We intend to leverage our Flywire Advantage by expanding the number of use cases we can address such as handling payables in education, business invoices in hospitals, and commissions in travel. - Expand our solution portfolio.
 We expect to continue investing in our solution portfolio by expanding the breadth and depth of our payments and software capabilities.
-For example, over the last year, we introduced various new solutions to help our clients better meet the needs of their customers including pre-service capabilities in healthcare and international payment plans in education.